 First, Larry introduces basic signal flow techniques that will improve any recorded sound.
 Then he explains some of his recording secrets, like how to capture acoustic guitars and vocals at the same time, how to choose the best microphone for a vocalist, and how to use stereo mics and room placement to create an ensemble sound on a single performer.

-(music playing) My name is Larry Crane.
-I'm the editor of Tape Op Magazine and also the founder.
-And I own and run Jackpot Recording Studio in Portland, Oregon.
-A lot of the techniques I'm going to show you are really fairly simply but sometimes counterintuitive.
-And I want to open up those doors that let you think and see the process in a different way.
-(MUSIC) Recording the music and getting great sounds in the beginning, is important, and that's the part where we capture what's happening.

-If you get great recordings from the beginning of a project, then the mixing process will be so much easier and so much more rewarding.
+- My name is Larry Crane.
+I'm the editor of Tape Op magazine, and also the founder.
+And I own and run, Jackpot recording studio, in Portland, Oregon.
+A lot of the techniques I'm gonna show you, are really, fairly simple, but sometimes counter-intuitive.
+And I want to open up those doors, that let you think and see the process in a different way.
+Recording the music, and getting great sounds at the beginning, is important.
+And that's the part where we capture what's happening. (melodic piano music) If you get great recordings from the beginning of a project, then the mixing process will be so much easier, and so much more rewarding.

-(MUSIC) I don't see these as like secrets in the recording studio really.
-It's kind of a little play on words for me because what I'm doing is techniques I've like learned from other engineers and when I've interviewed them they've told me about stuff.
-I've watched other people work in the studio.
-I've worked with great producers and engineers in the studio.
-So for me, this stuff is like just a whole bunch of little techniques that, when combined, can really help you.
-(MUSIC).

-By taking all the parts of this recording course and combining them, I'm going to give you a solid understanding of some of the things that really work great in the recording studio.
+(rimshot) I don't see these as, like, secrets in the recording studio, really.
+It's almost kind of a little play on words for me.
+Because, what I'm doing is techniques I've learned from other engineers.
+And when I've interviewed them they've told me about stuff.
+I watched other people work in the studio, and I've worked with great producers and engineers in the studio.
+So, for me, this stuff is like, just a whole bunch of little techniques, that when combined, can really help you. (lively drum solo) By taking all the parts of this recording course, and combining them, I'm gonna give you a solid understanding of some of the things that really work great in the recording studio.

-And then you can take that and add to it and (MUSIC) really make it your own style.
-So join me in this course as we explore some of my favorite recording techniques.
+And then you can take that and add to it, and really make it your own style.
+So join me in this course, as we explore some of my favorite recording techniques.